 “When operated with an ounce of prevention, lawnmowers, whether walk-behind or riding, can be operated quite safely,” said Dr. Pranay Parikh of Baystate Hand and Wrist Surgery.

-“When special care isn’t taken, however, to protect yourself and others from injury, the results can be devastating and sometimes even deadly,” he added, noting he often sees severe injuries to the hands and fingers as a result of careless use and cleaning of lawnmowers.
+“When special care isn’t taken, however, to protect yourself and others from injury, the results can be devastating and sometimes even deadly,” he added.

 Common lawn mower-related injuries include broken and dislocated bones, deep cuts, missing fingers and toes, limp amputations, burns and eye injuries.